 Entry is free, and the boardwalk is open 7 days a week, from sunrise until 7 pm.

-4. Maui Snorkel Charters
+4. Swim with the fishes with Maui Snorkel Charters

 This was one of my favourite parts of our last trip to Maui.
-We took a morning boat tour where we visited two incredible snorkelling spots, and got into the water with some very colourful fish and some sneaky sea turtles.
+We took a morning boat tour where we visited two incredible snorkeling spots, and got into the water with some very colourful fish and some sneaky sea turtles.

-I’d never been snorkelling before, so I took a quick lesson on the top deck with the other newbies and then hopped into the water.
+I’d never been snorkeling before, so I took a quick lesson on the top deck with the other newbies and then hopped into the water.
 It was honestly a magical morning that I’d happily do again, and definitely one of the most fun things to do in Maui.

 There are heaps of different tours snorkel tours available around Maui, so do your research first.
 We went with Pride of Maui which we really enjoyed (not sponsored).